 When an ISDA agreement is used, each party is exposed to counterparty risk.
 Each side takes the risk that the other side will default.
 CCP clearing, on the other hand, means that the CCP becomes the legal counterparty to each trading party, providing a guarantee that it will honor the terms and conditions of the original trade even in the event that one of the parties defaults before the discharge of its obligations under the trade.

-After completing this reading, you should be able to: Explain the essential features...
+After completing this reading, you should be able to: Describe the Federal Reserve’s...
 Read More

 FRM Part I Foundations of Risk Management 1.
 The Building Blocks of Risk...
 Read More